uvaai/ml1/_schedules/4 INF4ALL/index.md

 # Introduction to Machine Learning 1

-University of Amsterdam / Programming Lab / 50821ITM6Y
+University of Amsterdam / Programming Lab

-## Syllabus<br><small>Fall 2023</small>
+## Syllabus<br><small>INF4ALL</small>

 This course serves as an introduction to the basics of machine learning and artificial intelligence.
-It consists of 6 modules, where each of these modules is expected to take about one week, and will focus on exploring one or more techniques from machine learning.
+It consists of 6 modules, where each of these modules is expected to take about 3 fulltime days of work, and will focus on exploring one or more techniques from machine learning.
 In general, there will be 4 components to each module:

 * **Theory videos:** These will mostly introduce the required machine learning concepts for the topics that week.
 * **SOWISO:** An online platform we'll use to cover foundational mathematical concepts that are the driving force behind a lot of the algorithms we'll explore.